ortiza5/modding-vivaldi/using-mods/installation.md

 and untick “Allow for using CSS modifications,” or go to the “Appearance” tab in the settings and clear the field under “Custom UI modifications.”

-To disable only one modifications, you can rename its file so that its name doesn’t end with `.css`.
+To disable only one modification, you can rename its file so that its name doesn’t end with `.css`.
 If you want to get rid of it completely, you can delete the file.